 - Respect the Space, People and Rules: HPL wants to work with others to bring positive experiences to people.
 Allowing other groups to use our space creates demands on our resources.
-To manage this, we need to ensure that we agree in advance on what is expected, commitments are honoured, people work within our planning cycles and are respectful to Staff and the public. - Attendance must not exceed the posted room capacities allowed.

-- 2. Restore Room/Space Condition: Program rooms and meeting spaces have standard setups that are posted in the rooms/space.
+To manage this, we need to ensure that we agree in advance on what is expected, commitments are honoured, people work within our planning cycles and are respectful to Staff and the public. - Attendance must not exceed the posted room capacities allowed. - Restore Room/Space Condition: Program rooms and meeting spaces have standard setups that are posted in the rooms/space.
 Groups are expected to restore rooms and spaces to the standard set-up and leave them clean and in good order.
 Special set-up is normally restricted to paid rentals and must be agreed to in advance subject to the Library's ability to accommodate the request. - 3.
-Equipment: Availability of equipment is specific to the room or space and on a case-bycase basis.
+Equipment: Availability of equipment is specific to the room or space and on a case-by-case basis.
 Arrangements for equipment need to be made in advance. - 4.
-Use Online System: Whether proposing a co-planned program, renting space, or requesting a free booking, everyone is encouraged to use the HPL's online system to initiate the process.
-To coordinate activities across our 23 locations and two bookmobiles, library Staff can assist with this if needed. - To book a room rental, an active HPL Library Card is required.
-To be eligible for free partner bookings a Partner/Community Library Card is required.
-This requirement exists so we can use our online Event Calendar System. - 5.
-Observation: To ensure meetings do not violate Library policies, HPL reserves the right to observe in person any meeting or event held in its facilities. - 6.
+Observation: To ensure meetings do not violate Library policies, HPL reserves the right to observe in person any meeting or event held in its facilities. - 5.
 Public Performance Rights: Viewing of films must have appropriate Public Performance Rights in place.
 Films may be shown if a license has been purchased by the organizer from a rights holder such as Audio Cine Film or Criterion Pictures.
-Proof of the purchased film licence must be provided in advance of the booking. - 7.
+Proof of the purchased film licence must be provided in advance of the booking. - 6.
 Charges and Cancellations: Payment is due at the time of booking confirmation.
 Two (2) weeks' (10 business days) written notice is required to cancel a room booking.
 A full refund will be provided if appropriate notice is given.
-Charges may include fees for room restoration and cleaning. - 8.
-Declining Room Bookings: The Library reserves the right to decline bookings that could negatively impact library operations or stress library resources.
+Charges may include fees for room restoration and cleaning.

+- 7. Declining Room Bookings: The Library reserves the right to decline bookings that could negatively impact library operations or stress library resources.
 The Library reserves the right to cancel bookings when this policy is violated or in special circumstances.
-If HPL cancels an event that involves a room rental, a full refund will be issued by HPL. - 9.
+If HPL cancels an event that involves a room rental, a full refund will be issued by HPL. - 8.
 Violations of Policy: Violation of this policy could lead to cancellation of events and a future prohibition on room or space bookings.
 Groups will be held financially responsible for any damage.